 Power.
 In recent years, power has become an increasingly challenging issue in South Africa, and the Company cannot be certain that the country's existing power generation and transmission capacity will be sufficient for the needs of the Platreef Project.
-In addition to securing a long-term bulk electricity supply from Eskom, the Company may need to consider alternative power supply options, including low-carbon power sources.
+In addition to securing a long-term bulk electricity supply from Eskom, the Company has had to consider alternative power supply options, including low-carbon power sources.
 In respect of its projects in the DRC, the Company will need to develop or access newly constructed or refurbished sources of power to conduct commercial mining operations at each of Kamoa-Kakula and the Kipushi Project.
-The Company has investigated potential sources of such power and entered into a memorandum of understanding, a pre-financing agreement and a financing agreement with SNEL.
+The Company has investigated potential sources of such power and entered into a MOU, a pre-financing agreement and a financing agreement, including amendments for additional financing, with SNEL.
 The Mwadingusha hydropower plant is now fully operational and supplying 78 MW of clean electricity into the DRC grid for Kamoa-Kakula's Phase 1 and 2 operations and Phase 3 expansion.
-Focus has now shifted to upgrading Turbine 5 at the Inga II hydropower plant to provide an estimated 178 MW power for Phase 3 and subsequent expansions.
-However, no assurance can be given that Mwadingusha will continue to operate uninterruptedly, that operations at Kamoa-Kakula or Kipushi will be unaffected by interruptions in power transmission from other power sources contributing to the DRC grid, or by unreliability and instability of the power transmission network in the DRC, which may not allow the Company to produce at contemplated production rates, may inhibit or delay expansion plans, including the anticipated delivery of the project at Inga II, and may increase the Company's reliance on fuels.
+Focus has now shifted to upgrading Turbine 5 at the Inga II hydropower plant, to provide an estimated 178 MW power, as well as importing additional power from Zambia, for Phase 3 and subsequent expansions.
+However, no assurance can be given that Mwadingusha will continue to operate uninterruptedly or that power from Inga II will reach Kamoa-Kakula or Kipushi, that operations at Kamoa-Kakula or Kipushi will be unaffected by interruptions in power transmission from other power sources contributing to the DRC grid, or by unreliability and instability of the power transmission network in the DRC, which may not allow the Company to produce at contemplated production rates, may inhibit or delay expansion plans, including the anticipated delivery of the project at Inga II, and may increase the

+Company's reliance on fuels.
 Any power generation source will need to be accommodated by transmission lines, some portion of the costs of which may be borne by the Company.

 Water.
-While water sources are abundant in the DRC and investigations to date indicate that there are multiple sources of water supply for the Company's projects located in that country, the Platreef Project is located in a scarce water area.
+While water sources are abundant in the DRC and investigations to date indicate that there are multiple sources of water supply for the Company's projects located in that country, the Platreef Project is in a scarce water area.
 This risk could be exacerbated by the impacts of climate change.
 There is a risk that the Company will not be able to secure sufficient sources and quantities of water, particularly at the Platreef Project, where the Company may need to secure additional interests in or water access rights from forthcoming water development projects.
 The means of such access include securing the commercial entitlement to the water source, developing the infrastructure to transport it to the Platreef Project and obtaining necessary government and regulatory permits.
 There can be no assurance that any third-party water development projects under consideration will be developed in the future or, if developed, will be made available for use by the Company in sufficient quantities to allow it to commence and sustain commercial mining operations.
-In addition, in South Africa, where the Platreef Project is located, the National Water Authority imposed a new regime on the use of water resources and requires an integrated water use licence for all water uses.
-All mining operations require an integrated water use licence for all new water uses and a detailed study of the water balance in the area must precede an application for a licence.
+In addition, in South Africa, where the Platreef Project is located, all mining operations require an integrated water use licence for all regulated water uses and a detailed study of the water balance in the area must precede an application for a licence.